Guide To Avoiding Fleas This Summer

 Carefully inspect, vacuum, and clean any used carpets and furniture you have purchased right away

-If, after following these prevention tips, you still experience a flea infestation, give us a call at Quik-Kill Pest Eliminators in Bettendorf and the Quad-Cities to find out more about our residential pest control options and see how we can help rid your home of fleas!
+If, after following these prevention tips, you still experience a flea infestation, give us a call at Quik-Kill Pest Eliminators in Bettendorf and the Quad-Cities to find out more about our residential pest control options in Bettendorf and see how we can help rid your home of fleas!